anubhavpgit/anubhavpgit.github.io/content/current.md

 Helped out a friend this weekend build an [AI-accelerated hardware simulator](https://github.com/anubhavpgit/accelerator/) in 'C' and Verilog to demonstrate vector multiplications and speedup in hardware.
 The benchmarks show massive speedup in TPUs and NPUs: O(1) vs O(n) in CPUs by running the multiplication in parallel.

 This weekend was productive.
-Decided to revisit an old decentralised encrypted chat app I built three years ago, and here is the v2: [https://anubhavp.dev/fireside/](https://anubhavp.dev/fireside/).
+Decided to revisit an old decentralised, encrypted chat app I built three years ago, and here is the v2: [https://anubhavp.dev/fireside/](https://anubhavp.dev/fireside/).
 Also, implemented a global search feature in this blog.
 Search for any content in the blog on any page, using the search icon, or `ctrl`/ `cmd` + `k` or `/`.
 The search is implemented using a custom prefix-matching plus a fuzzy search engine that uses the BM25 ranking algorithm.
 At times, there are these one or two out of a thousand scenarios where I sometimes contemplate that maybe Leetcode has had some value in my software engineering journey.

 F-ed up my pc for a day.
 Ferry is not programmed to handle malformed code, and the IR-assembly code generation missed adding `epilogue` to this one for-loop in a test.c file.
 Ferry uses `spike` to emulate the RISC-V assembly code, and it started an infinite loop with seg faults and stack overflows.
 I quit the emulator (`ctrl` + `c`) and was on my way, but `spike` was silently running in the background.
 A day later, my CPU Fan started roaring, and the laptop was heating up.
 Initially, I ignored it, but later, upon inspection, it was clear today why tests are important in your code.
 Spike was hogging 99.5% CPU usage.